Live life on offense

 Specifically:

-- Decision Fatigue: Living intentionally means lots of active decision making.
-This can become very tiring, so you must treat yourself as an athlete - take care of your mind, body, and soul, so that you can awake each morning with the energy required to stay the course.
+- Decision Fatigue: Living on offense means lots of active decision making, which is exhausting.
+So you must treat yourself as an athlete - take care of your mind, body, and soul, so that you can awake each morning with the energy required to stay the course.
+Poor sleep, diet, and exercise will deplete your mental fortitude, making it very difficult to stay on track.

-- Uncertainty: Taking actions that go against the normal flow of life can feel very uncertain.
-And sometimes, this uncertainty lasts over a long period of time.
-You must be willing to sit with this uncertainty indefinitely, or you will inevitably revert back to going with the flow and living your life passively.
+- Uncertainty: Taking actions that go against the normal flow of life feel uncertain.
+And the uncertainty often lasts over a long period of time.
+You must be willing to sit with, and accept this uncomfortable feeling indefinitely, or you will inevitably revert back to going with the flow and living your life passively.

-- Decay: The potent sense of clarity you will feel when you first uncover and define your values, and the enthuiastic optimism you will experience when you initiate the corresponding life changes, will be at an all-time high at the start.
-But this enthusiasm will decay.
+- Decay: The potent sense of clarity you will feel when you first uncover and define your values, and the enthusiastic optimism you will experience when you initiate the corresponding life changes, will be at an all-time high at the start.
+But as time goes on, the enthusiasm will naturally decay.
 Your mind will wander.
-“Life shit” will happen, forcing you back into a reactive state.
-You must reflect on your trajectory regularly and identify when you've veered off-course.
+"Life shit" will happen, forcing you back into a reactive state.
+Therefore, it's important to reflect on, and recalibrate your trajectory regularly.

 Defending against others